snel-repo/EMUsort/README.md

 #### Option 1: [`uv`](https://docs.astral.sh/uv/)
 **Recommended for Windows and Linux (not using Remote Desktop)**

-Follow the steps and execute the commands below to install and manage EMUsort with [`uv`](https://docs.astral.sh/uv/), a high performance Python package and project manager:
+Follow the steps and execute the commands below to install and manage EMUsort with `uv`, a high performance Python package and project manager:

 > **Windows only:** Install [GitBash](https://gitforwindows.org/) first with default settings and use its shell to use EMUsort.

     curl -LsSf https://astral.sh/uv/install.sh | sh

-Then either restart the terminal or execute the command suggested in the terminal to enable using [`uv`](https://docs.astral.sh/uv/) in the terminal.
-Next, create the environment and install all dependendencies including Phy, using [`uv`](https://docs.astral.sh/uv/):
+Then either restart the terminal or execute the command suggested in the terminal to enable using `uv` in the terminal.
+Next, create the environment and install all dependendencies including Phy, using `uv`:

     cd /path/to/repo_folder # go into the EMUsort clone location
+>**Windows only:** Windows seems most stable using Python version 3.9, so be sure to use the `--python 3.9` option with the below command.
->**Windows:** (seems most stable with python version 3.9, but others can be tried if necessary) `uv sync --extra full --python 3.9`
+>For example: `uv sync --extra full --python 3.9`.

->**Linux/Mac:**
+>Other Python versions can be tried afterwards, if necessary.

+Use `uv` to execute the installation with the "full" option, which will install Kilosort4 (with modifications), SpikeInterface, PyTorch, and Phy GUI.
+See `pyproject.toml` for more "--extra" options.

-`uv sync --extra full`
+    uv sync --extra full

 If the install finished successfully, proceed to the [Usage](https://github.com/snel-repo/EMUsort?tab=readme-ov-file#usage) section next.

 #### Option 2: [`micromamba`](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html)
 **Recommended for Linux (remote, e.g., for use over Remote Desktop with X11 on remote system)**

-To install [`micromamba`](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) and set up a [`micromamba`](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) environment, follow the steps and execute the commands below:
+To install `micromamba` and set up a `micromamba` environment, follow the steps and execute the commands below:

 > **Windows only:** Install [GitBash](https://gitforwindows.org/) first with default settings and use its shell to use EMUsort.

     "${SHELL}" <(curl -L micro.mamba.pm/install.sh)

 If this errors out, you can simply download the script from `micro.mamba.pm/install.sh` and run a file with those contents manually with `bash ./install.sh`.
-Afterwards, make sure to either restart the terminal or initialize [`micromamba`](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) directly, then run the below commands:
+Afterwards, make sure to either restart the terminal or [initialize](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) `micromamba` directly, then run the below commands:

     cd /path/to/repo_folder # go into the EMUsort clone location micromamba env create -f environment.yml